 I fondly remember landing at the airport in Bangkok and having no idea what to do next.
 A friend of ours had told us to go to Khao San Road, so we hopped in a taxi, paid way too much and were let off somewhere nearby.
 We ended up getting lost and walking for a couple of hours in the middle of the night downtown.
 We were nervous and very new to travel, but we were excited at the same time.
 We eventually ended up finding our way and it was the start of 10 years of glorious adventure travel around the world.

-We have been back to Thailand a few times and we always find something new and exciting to do.
-Thailand is one of our favorite countries to travel to and it if filled with great adventures for any travelers to do.
+We have been back a few times and we always find new and exciting things to do in Thailand..
+It is one of our favourite countries to travel to and it if filled with great adventures for any travelers to do.

 So we wanted to share some of the greatest adventures that we love to do in Thailand.
 After all it was the country that started it all for us.

 Rock Climbing in Railay – In the year 2000, we learned to climb in Railay and we became hooked on it.
 We took up indoor rock climbing when we returned to Canada and then became regulars at the crag on the Niagara Escarpment.
 We then returned to Thailand in 2003 and did our first multi-pitch climb.
 Both times that we climbed in Raleigh, we climbed with King Climbers.
 They are excellent, safe, friendly and reasonable.

 Railay is changing rapidly and tourists are starting to flock there.
 When we first visited you could camp at Railay and it was cheap, cheap cheap.
 Now bungalows and swimming pools have popped up.
 But the beauty is still undeniable and climbing is fantastic.
 It is time to get yourself to Thailand before it is changed forever.